LoginCrack.py - More Methods For Breaking Web Logins

 The injection for testing the login should now be:

-' AND 0 UNION SELECT 'letmein' as password where '1
+' AND 0 UNION SELECT 'letmein

 The process of exploiting these types of login requires a big amount of work and can be time consuming, consider the following vulnerable query: